Click here to view registration types and pricing (PDF)

 • Canary Trap

-Booth: TBD
+Booth: 305

 Canary Trap is a recognized industry leader in offensive security, security advisory and assessment services.
 Founded by ethical hackers and certified security experts who share in the common goal of protecting organizations from becoming a victim of the next cyber-attack.